Kingston Russell House: Present day

 Since then, the house has had a number of different owners.
-Since 1984 it has been owned by Dr H. H. J. Carter & Miss T. Silkstone, who are the longest continuous owner-occupiers of the house since the 1760s.
+From 1984 to 2024 it was owned by Dr H. H. J. Carter & Miss T. Silkstone, who are the longest continuous owner-occupiers of the house since the 1760s.
+In 2024 the house was passed to Samuel Carter and Francesca Wilson.
 The house is not open to the public, though it has welcomed visitors from bodies such as the Georgian Group.

+In 2026 the house appears as Norland Park in the 2026 film of Sense and Sensibility directed by Georgia Oakley.

 Chapel of St. James

 A small chapel dedicated to St. James once stood nearby.
 It is reputed to have been built by the Russells and was financed by them through tithes and the glebe in Pitcombe.
 The last rector of the chapel was Roger Bond who was appointed to it, along with Little Bredy in 1531.
 The inhabitants then used the church at Long Bredy for burials.
 After its closure it was leased variously.
 In 1565 it was granted to Edith Cole, widow and John and Joan Martin, her children for their lives.
 It was then granted to John, Henry and William Mintern for their lives from 1585, then in 1605 to Fenton, esq. captain of the guard, and 1607 to George Ward.
 The chapel of St James then came to the Mellers of Little Bredy who sold the tithes and part of the glebe to the Michels.
-By this time the chapel was in ruins and in John Hutchins's time only the walls remained.
+By this time the chapel was in ruins and in John Hutchins' time only the walls remained.
 During the time of the Michels residence of the manor, according to Hutchins, it was inhabited by poor people.